santimcs/A8/MarkDown/DL 210-Break-52-Weeks-HiLo.md

 2. Find 52 Weeks High stocks by compare today maximum prices with yesterday maximum prices from stocks table in PortPg database

-3. Find 52 Weeks Low stocks by compare today manimum prices with yesterday minimum prices from stocks table in PortPg database
+3. Find 52 Weeks Low stocks by compare today minimum prices with yesterday minimum prices from stocks table in PortPg database

 4. Find stocks with voume greater than 5 days average & output to 5-day-average.csv